matplotlib/matplotblog/content/posts/create-a-tesla-cybertruck-that-drives/index.md

 ## Animation

-Animation in matplotlib is fairly straightforward.
+Animation in Matplotlib is fairly straightforward.
 You must create a function that updates the position of the objects in your figure for each frame.
 This function is called repeatedly for each frame.

 In the `update` function below, we loop through each patch, line, and image in our Axes and reduce the x-value of each plotted object by .015.
 This has the effect of moving the truck to the left.
 The trickiest part was changing the x and y values for the rectangular tire 'axels' so that it appeared that the tires were rotating.
 Some basic trigonometry helps calculate this.

-Implicitly, matplotlib passes the update function the frame number as an integer as the first argument.
+Implicitly, Matplotlib passes the update function the frame number as an integer as the first argument.
 We accept this input as the parameter `frame_number`.
 We only use it in one place, and that is to do nothing during the first frame.

 Finally, the `FuncAnimation` class from the animation module is used to construct the animation.
 We provide it our original Figure, the function to update the Figure (`update`), a function to initialize the Figure (`draw_car`), the total number of frames, and any extra arguments used during update (`fargs`).